ngjunsiang/laymansguide-src/season11/issue134/issue134.md

 [^1]: I want to just make a note here that while I believe my choice of analogy is justified, the numbers are wildly off: [RealWorldTech here puts the 1st-gen Core at approx 30 ns](https://www.realworldtech.com/nehalem/3/), for technical reasons that will take at least half a season to unpack (definitely not layman content!).
 But he also notes that latency for remote memory (i.e. memory not on the CPU, but on the motherboard) is “roughly 30 ns slower than local [memory]” (i.e. memory residing directly on the CPU).
 So the remote-vs-local latency gap is real and significant!

-Remember that everything in a computer needs to happen like clockwork: for data to sync up, when the CPU sets a bit to one, the other party has to detect the bit signal before the clock cycle is up.
+Remember that everything in a computer needs to happen like clockwork: for data to sync up, when the CPU sets a bit to one, the other party has to detect the bit signal before the clock cycle ends.
 If not, it will have to wait for the next clock cycle, causing the operation to slow down and take two clock cycles instead of one.

-It’s like when you don’t manage to post the mail by 5pm, the postman has emptied the mailbox, and now you have to wait for 5pm the next day to post mail instead.
+It’s like when you don’t manage to post the mail by 5pm, the postman has emptied the mailbox, and now you have to wait for 5pm the next day for your mail to be picked up instead.

 ## It’s all about throughput ... but also latency

 If light is taking one clock cycle to get out of the CPU, you have a problem.
 Raise the frequency higher than 3GHz, and you can cause a one-cycle lag just waiting for data to come in from the MCH, and to go out again to the MCH.
+That would counter-intuitively *slow down* the CPU.

 Solution: move the MCH into the CPU!